Segurad/AtlasMC/README.md

 <br>![Logo](https://craftunion.org/images/atlas/server_icon.png)
 # AtlasMC

+<b>IN DEVELOPEMENT</b>

 AtlasMC is a build from the Ground Minecraft Server Software.
-With the goal of this project is to give full access to all functional parts and run multiple "Server" instances in one aplication.
+The goal of this project is to give full access to all functional parts and run multiple "Server" instances in one application.

 !!! <u>AtlasMC is <b>NOT</b> designed to give a Vanilla experience</u> !!!

 # Thanks to